The Truth about the Butterfly Bush (And What To Plant Instead!)

 Check your zip to see what ships!

-Buy orange butterfly milkweed three-plant collection
+Buy orange butterfly milkweed plant set (i) - Northeastern US

 OPTION #4: Swamp Milkweed - Asclepias incarnata - a striking jewel in native landscapes